nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 #### Not supported ####

-- System doesn't store the data.
+- system doesn't store the data

 ```html
 <div>